8 Best Router Tables of 2023 – Reviews & Buying Guide

 The Bosch table has an extra aluminum fence and adjustable faceplates and feather boards.
 This allows you to be precise, but also have a further range and versatility.
 What’s more, you will have a convenient dust-collection port that fits most standard vacuums that are 2½ inches.
 This will help keep your area dust-free and tidy.

 The feather boards on this option are easy to use, plus they are adjustable and protect you from kickback.
 There is also a ¾-inch accessory slot for other devises and saws, and a storage pocket for your additional items.
 You also have a 6-foot power cord that has its own storage compartment when not in use.
 Finally, you will receive two outfeed shims, starter pin, and guard that are handy for working with curved wood.
 In general, this is our top pick for a router table.
+Overall this is the best benchtop router table available today.

 2. Rockler Trim Router Table – Best Value